Benipatti: Economy

 Benipatti is a hub of the bordering regions of Bihar.
 The main occupations are farming and business.

 Transportation

 Benipatti is connected by road to the state capital Patna, and also to bordering towns of Nepal.
 Rail network is not directly available from the town, with the nearest railway station in Madhubani, 25 km away.
 The nearest airport is Darbhanga Airport approx 35 km away.

+The town of Benipatti is being connected with the highway project of the Bharatmala in India.
+It will enhance the connectivity of the town across the country.